| Written by David Gordon

 One of the criteria for an RFID mustering solution is to quickly share required information to the command team on the bridge in an understandable form.
 This can be accomplished through a large master screen that permits easy tracking of each muster site and where personnel can monitor the progress of the ongoing muster in real-time.
 This is one of the most vital features of the system - the availability of real-time updates and immediately identifying the individuals that have not mustered on the master screen.

 In short, an RFID mustering process delivers a faster, more efficient, and more reliable way to account for people than the previously used methods.
 It provides real-time understanding and better visibility to where people are located, empowering people in charge to make better-informed decisions.
 Collective, real-time information is available anywhere, resulting in greater insight for everyone involved.
-This precision and accessibility to location and headcount could mean the difference of several lives when presented with a real crisis.
+This precision and accessibility to location and headcount could mean the difference of several lives when presented with a real crisis (see more about worker safety monitoring).

 One of the vital advantages of RFID mustering versus pen&paper approaches is data: You can identify them immediately if people are missing.
 Consequently, the commanding officer can focus its efforts on addressing the emergency and automatically do the mustering.